Each year, millions of backpackers travel around for extended stays of three months, six months, and quite often a year straight.

 And I found one!

-What If I'm Already Travelling?
+What If I'm Already Traveling?

 In Summary

 Of course, if you don't know when you are coming back you could potentially book a return ticket so that you do have a flight, and then change that date nearer the time.
-The problem with that is the insurance policy will become invalid because you will have stayed past the date that you stated on your policy.
+The problem with that is the insurance policy will become invalid because you will have stayed past the date stated on your policy.

 Safe travels.